karayaman/Play-online-chess-with-real-chess-board/README.md

 ## Setup

 1. Turn off all the animations and extra features to keep chess board of online game as simple as possible.
+You can skip this step if you enter your Lichess API Access Token.

 2. Take screenshots of chess board of online game at starting position, one for when you play white and one for when you play black and save them as "white.JPG" and "black.JPG" similar to the images included in the source code.
-You can skip this step if you enable "Find chess board of online game without template images." option in the GUI.
+You can skip this step if you enable "Find chess board of online game without template images." option or enter your Lichess API Access Token.

 3. Enable auto promotion to queen from settings of online game.
+You can skip this step if you enter your Lichess API Access Token.

 4. Place your webcam near to your chessboard so that all of the squares and pieces can be clearly seen by it.